 During her years in Congress, Chu has repeatedly voted against any and all limitations on women's right to taxpayer-funded abortion-on-demand, and she has consistently received ratings of 100% from NARAL Pro-Choice America and Planned Parenthood.
 Moreover, Chu has garnered considerable political and financial support from the abortion-rights group EMILY's List.

-For details of Chu's overall voting record and issue positions, click here, here, and here.
+For details about Chu's overall voting record on a variety of key issues, click here.

 For additional information on Judy Chu, click here.